ZeroTraceAPI/Amulet-Utility-Plugins/README.md

 This can be useful for map cleanup, spawn-proofing, build preparation, testing areas, or quickly improving lighting across larger selected regions.

+### Auto Farmland (Coming Soon)

+Auto Farmland converts eligible exposed terrain in a selected Minecraft Bedrock Edition region into farmland and can plant crops automatically.

+It supports farmland-only operations, single crops, alternating crop rows, assorted crop patterns, melon and pumpkin stem layouts, fixed or randomized growth states, and selection-aware row direction.
+It can also detect existing hydration, add safe water sources, and cover new water with one of 61 selectable waterlogged upper slabs.

+This can be useful for creating or expanding farms, preparing large crop fields, testing layouts, restoring farmland, or reducing repetitive tilling, planting, and irrigation work.

 ### Blocks to Storage

 Blocks to Storage collects blocks from a selected Minecraft Bedrock Edition world region and places them into storage containers instead of permanently deleting them.